By: Michael and Tiffany Ross

 Talk to God

-As you pray, encourage your child to (1) thank Jesus for being so wise and (2) ask Him to help us to be wise.
+As you pray, encourage your child to (1) thank Jesus for taking care of him and (2) ask the Lord to help him live for Jesus.

 © 2015 by Back to the Bible